Christian Formation & Counselling

 - Readings for Christian Formation (1 credit, year-long) is required for each year a student is in the diploma or degree program, up to a maximum of three years.

-- Most students will have to take two of their electives by Distance Education outside the regular school year.
+- Most students will have to take two of their electives by Online Education outside the regular school year.

 - Craft a biblically-based evangelical theology of God, personhood and the human condition

 - Recover the wisdom of the church from the classics of Christian devotion throughout the centuries